Frequently Asked Questions

 Other than the Food Court, where else in Olcott can I eat?

-There are a few restaurants located at Olcott Beach, including The Lighthouse Grill-N-Spirits, Mariner's Landing, and shops at The Olcott Boardwalk.
+There are a few restaurants located at Olcott Beach, including The Captain Jack, Mariner's Landing, and shops at The Olcott Boardwalk.
 You can even bring a picnic meal and enjoy it in the park surrounding the festival.
 Leaving the grounds for a short while is easy: keep your wristband on when you exit the festival, and when you return you can reenter immediately.

 I lost something at the festival, whom do I contact to see if it has been found?